Kat632/PP4-LettuceEat/README.md

 This is the fourth of five Portfolio Projects that I must complete during my Full Stack Software Development program with Code Institute.

 This was not the website that I intended to make for my fourth project, but I abandoned my first project with less than three weeks to go, in order to build something simpler, that I knew I could deliver on time.
+The complexity of my previous project became too much for me because even though I was using Agile methodologies to plan my project, I was not using a logical and methodical process to write the code.
+Once I had made the decision to restart, I followed the Django Blog tutorial from my Code Institute course, adpated it to my needs, and I found I got on much better.
+Now that I have built Lettuce Eat, I feel much more confident about going back to finish what I originally started.

 The main requirements of this project were to build a Full Stack site based on business logic used to control a centrally-owned dataset.
 This also requires the developer to set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.